aungkhant0911/Slipping-Tom/README.md

 # About

   Created in Construct 2, Slipping Tom is a short 2D side-scroller game that can be played in web browser.
-Setting in an unknown, modern day metropolitan city, a billionarie known by the name Tom is being pursued by hitmans of unknow rivalries.
-In order to save his own life, Tom has to navigate through the city life with greate caution, slipping through preying eyes, from time to time.
+Setting in an unknown, modern day, metropolitan city, a billionarie known by the name Tom is being pursued by hitmans of unknown rivalries.
+In order to save his own life, Tom has to navigate through the city life with great caution, slipping through preying eyes, from time to time.